molpopgen/landscape/README.md

 ## Programs in src/ are:

+__NOTE:__ these programs are compiled in "debug" mode, allowing extensive checking of correctness of the data structures behind the scenes.
+Debug mode imposes a big runtime penalty.
+"Production" code should be compiled using -DNDEBUG to get rid of the debugging blocks.

 ### rtree_example.cc:

 This program will make some random points, then query for how many points are found in a certain box.
 This example